 What is Periodontal Maintenance?

 Clinical studies have shown that periodontal disease must be regularly monitored and treated for long-term success.
 The damage of bone loss and gum recession caused by the disease is irreversible, and regularly scheduled maintenance appointments must be upheld to prevent further damage.
-These maintenance appointments may include periodontal probing, x-rays, plaque and tarter removal, and personalized oral hygiene instructions.
+These maintenance appointments may include periodontal probing, x-rays, plaque and tartar removal, and personalized oral hygiene instructions.

 In the early stages, periodontal disease can be treated and prevented from compromising your health through the use of non-surgical therapeutic techniques.
 To find out if these procedures are right for you, contact our Manhattan office for a personal consultation today.